neonate/connections-workboard/README.md

 ## Smart Word Input

-The app includes built-in ChatGPT integration to make word input effortless:
+The app provides a streamlined workflow for using ChatGPT to extract puzzle words:

 - **Screenshot Method**: Take a photo of the puzzle grid and ask ChatGPT to identify the words
 - **Copy-to-Clipboard**: One-click copying of the perfect ChatGPT prompt